-MANILA, Philippines – The Senate committee on women, children, family relations, and gender equality will continue hearing on Thursday, February 20, testimonies on the possible link of the offshore gaming operators (POGO) to sex trafficking in the Philippines.
+MANILA, Philippines – The Senate blue ribbon committee will hear on Thursday, March 5, testimonies on the possible link of the offshore gaming operators (POGO) to money laundering in the Philippines.

 She said she would raise this concern at Monday’s hearing, the second hearing to be conducted on on Senate Resolution 131, which seeks to investigate sex trafficking, prostitution rings, and work that exploit women in the POGO industry.

 “During the hearing, we have to find out if our government officials, policemen, and fiscals are involved.
 We need to a stop to these crimes,” Hontiveros said.

 During the first hearing on January 28, the senator called on the Bureau of Immigration (BI) to suspend the visa-upon-arrival privilege for Chinese nationals because the scheme had “readily assisted the rise of Chinese criminals in the country.”

 This was after she established in the hearing the link between influx of POGO workers and the rise of sex trafficking in Manila.